 - Rachel’s voice.
 She makes me want to blast The Little Mermaid soundtrack and belt out “Part Of Your World” from the top of the KSU library.
 I know The Little Mermaid has nothing to do with this episode, but that’s just what popped in my mind.

 - Emma’s sweater.
 I want that black grandma-esque sweater with the cute bee embroidered on the left shoulder.
 Done.

 What I Didn’t Love.
 This will be a short list:

 - Rachel’s singing to Burt Hummel and gently touching his bald head was nice, but when put in perspective, made me feel awkward.
 I’m pretty sure Rachel has never met Burt, and suddenly she’s serenading him (although he was unconscious).
 It was still more cute than uncomfortable, but I had to mention it!

 Top Brittany Quotes From This Episode.
 She may not have much going on in the brains department, but Brittany’s monotone voice and ridiculous tidbits crack me up:

 - “I made him a card that said ‘heart attacks are just from loving too much.'”

 What Song They Missed.
 There’s always that one tune that would have fit perfectly in the episode:

 - A version of “Without You” from the Rent soundtrack.
 Could have been heartbreakingly amazing.

-The glee club sings duets (can’t wait to see the pairings!), and Artie might finally win back his ex, Tina.
+Next Week: The Glee club sings duets (can’t wait to see the pairings!), and Artie might finally win back his ex, Tina.